Another election night nears, with trepidation replacing hope

 “She would see him on TV and be like, ‘Who is this?’
 And I would be like, ‘Mom, that’s the president,’” said Russell, now 66, a retired public health official who lives in Orlando and heads the Florida Democratic Senior Caucus.

 “And she goes: ‘The president of what?
 The president of this country?’
-And I would say: ‘Yeah, mom, the president of this country.’
+And I would say: ‘Yeah, Mom, the president of this country.’
 And she would say: ‘How did that happen?
 How did that happen?’”

 “She was horrified every time,” Russell said.